Crafts

 • 1/2 cup heavy whipping cream

-As soon as milk mixture boils, remove from heat.
-Allow to cool one minute and then pour into mug.
+As soon as the milk mixture starts steaming and almost simmers — but before it actually boils — remove it from the heat.
+Allow milk to cool for one minute and then pour into mug.
 Stir well to incorporate flavoring.
 The flavoring will turn the drink a golden, buttery color.

 Oh, and if you’re looking for an alcoholic version of this drink, this is the point where we recommend you add a couple tablespoons (to taste) of Dekuyper Butterscotch (a.k.a.
 Butterscotch Schnapps).
 The result is fantastic!

-Top with whipped cream and drizzle with butterscotch topping, then serve.
+Top the milk with a big dollop of whipped cream and drizzle with butterscotch topping, then serve while still warm.

 Note that you won’t need all of the whipped cream, but if we had started with less, you would have a hard time whipping it.
 If you are making several servings at once, only whip half as much cream.